 - Q. Kids get loads of holidays, plus there are bank holidays and teacher strikes.
 Why do we get fined for keeping them off? - A. The most obvious reason is that bank holidays and strikes are permitted in law, whereas absence from school is not.
 However, the most important reason is that if your child is absent while the rest of their class is at school, your child will be behind when they return.
 No young person likes being in this situation.
 It can knock their confidence.
-School staff will help your child catch up, but this takes time and takes staff away from other pupils who need them. - Q. I understand why its important for older kids to attend, but why is it so important when they're younger? - A. It's really important that children make a good start as early as possible in their school life.
+School staff will help your child catch up, but this takes time and takes staff away from other pupils who need them. - Q. I understand why it's important for older kids to attend, but why is it so important when they're younger? - A. It's really important that children make a good start as early as possible in their school life.
 If they are absent a lot they will fall behind academically and socially, and this will make the move into secondary school much more difficult.
 If children get into the habit of thinking that it is OK to miss school, it will definitely get worse as they get older.
 Most parents faced with a teenager who refuses to go to school wish they had been firmer about attendance when their child was younger. - Q. My child cries when I take her to school.
 What can I do? - A. It's not uncommon for young people to feel anxious about going to school, and it is often tough for parents to take a firm line.
 However, it is really important for children to get into the habit of going to school right from the start.
 It's very rare for a young person to continue to be distressed after they have arrived in school and settled in, so don't sit worrying all day.
 School staff are experts at helping young people who are anxious, so if it is happening regularly, talk about it with staff. - Q. My child always says they feel ill.
 How do I know it's OK to send them to school? - A. Unless they have an obvious medical condition, it is usually worth sending your child to school.
 Once young people are at school, they are usually too busy to feel anxious.
 If your child becomes ill at school, we will get in touch. - Q. Sometimes my child is really tired.
 Surely, it's better to let them sleep rather than send them in to school? - A. The problem with doing this is that they get into a different sleep pattern, and it makes the problem worse.
 Many young people are tempted to play games or be on their phones late at night.
 It's important to help them take responsibility for being ready for school the next day.
-If they are tired, they will sleep better the following evening. - Q. I'm stressed about other things.
-If my kid won't get out of bed there's nothing I can do, is there? - A. It is extremely stressful if your child refuses to come to school, especially if you have other pressures in your life.
-However, don't be tempted to accept it.
+If they are tired, they will sleep better the following evening.